madprops/gifmaker/README.md

 For instance if the output ends with `cat.gif` it will use `gif`.

-If the output is a directory it will use `ext`.
+If the output is a directory it will use `ext` with a random name.

 ---